mgr/dashboard: Pool graph/sparkline points do not display the correct values

 When hovering with the cursor over the points displayed in the graphs of pools, the values displayed are always the same for each point.
 In addition to that, the values displayed seem to be wrong, too.
 I cannot explain why there's so much traffic on a RBD of my test cluster, although I didn't do anything that would explain that.
 The latter problem was also initially reported by mrf3.

 #4 Updated by Lenz Grimmer about 1 year ago

 I think the key point is that the values "Read bytes" and "Write bytes" are simple incrementing counters that display the total amount of data that has been read and written from/to a specific pool.
 So this is a number that is constantly increasing - I'm not sure if the current charts really provide a useful visualization here.

 I think it would be much better to replace that graph with a value in human-readable units (not plain bytes) and rather replace the values displayed in the following columns (Read ops and write ops) with such a chart, as they are more likely to vary over short time periods (and it would provide much more valuable insight to have a time series of data here to visualize an drastic increase or decrease in any of these).

-#7 Updated by Stephan Müller 10 months ago
+#7 Updated by Stephan Müller about 1 year ago

 I investigated it, it's not a bug as everything is working as intended.